Vailulu’u Eel City and Moat of Death

-Many sea animals die in this toxic water and the sea bed around Nafanua is littered with carcasses of dead fish, squids, crustaceans.
-Only bright red, acid resistant polychaetes (Polynoidae) are busy eating microorganisms from these carcasses.
+Many sea animals die in this toxic water and the seabed around Nafanua is littered with carcasses of dead fish, squids, crustaceans.
+Only bright red, acid-resistant polychaetes (Polynoidae) are busy eating microorganisms from these carcasses.

 Thus Nafanua has created two unique biotopes – the Eel City on the summit and the "Moat of Death" at its base.

-The volcano most likely here is very active and it is expected that in this century here will appear a new island.
+The volcano most likely here is very active and it is expected that in this century there will appear a new island.
 The Eel City will change a lot, but no one knows whether the eels will stay and be that many here.

 - Craig Young, Hubert Staudigel Eel City and the Moat of Death: An Active Volcano on the Samoan Hotspot.
 Ocean Explorer, NOAA.
 Accessed on December 9, 2011.

 - Youtube video.
 NOAA.
 Accessed on December 9, 2011.